 MassHousing's organization allows the Agency to quickly respond to changes and opportunities in the marketplace and to the needs of our many customers.

 Our homeownership mission is twofold: to provide people with modest incomes with access to affordable mortgage loans and to make sure they can afford their loan for the long-term.
-MassHousing makes only 30-year, fixed rate loans, with no adjustable rates, hidden fees or other surprises.
+MassHousing makes only fixed rate loans, with no adjustable rates, hidden fees or other surprises.
 Borrowers must fully document their employment and income, must have good credit and in most cases must receive homebuyer counseling.
 Buyers must meet other program requirements including income limits.

 MassHousing is a wholesale, not a retail lender.
 We do not operate branch offices nor do we employ loan officers.
 Instead, we contract with more than 150 local lenders across Massachusetts to "originate" our loans.
 These lenders work with homebuyers all the way through the mortgage origination process.
 Once a borrower has been approved for a MassHousing loan, MassHousing purchases the loan from the lender and borrowers make their monthly payments to MassHousing.

 MassHousing also provides affordable second mortgage loans to help people remove lead paint, upgrade septic systems or make general, non-luxury improvements that will keep the home well-maintained.